callmesalmon/pearlOS/README.md

 ## Installation

 > [!NOTE]
-> Compilation is only guaranteed on linux with *GCC ISO C17*,
+> Compilation is only guaranteed on linux with *Clang ISO C17*,
 > but it is also possible in Windows with virtualization
 > solutions like WSL (on Windows 11) or hyperV.